-Steve Levitt simultaneous tackles AIDS, angels, faith and the Holocaust in his 1993 accomplished and affecting drama, Deaf Heaven ,about a young man tending to his dying lover.
+Steve Levitt simultaneously tackles AIDS, angels, faith, and the Holocaust in his 1993 accomplished and affecting drama, Deaf Heaven, about a young man tending to his dying lover.

 A man who is losing his lover to AIDS encounters a Jewish Holocaust survivor in a sauna at his health club.
 The survivor senses the man’s sadness.
 After the young man shares his impending loss, the survivor shares what it means to lose someone within a historical context and what it means to be a witness to history.